-Recent trends in delinquency and crime; the nature of criminal behavior; personal and social factors in crime causation; critical evaluation of criminological theories.
-Lecture based
+(3) Recent trends in delinguency and crime; the nature of criminal behavior; personal and social factors in crime causation; critical evaluation of criminological theories.
+Lecture based.

-CRJ 344 Crime and Corrections

-Treatment of crime and delinquency; probation; penal and reformatory institutions; parole; recidivism; the problems of the prevention of crime.
+CRJ 344 Crime and Corrections (3) Treatment of crime and delinguency; probation; penal and reformatory institutions; parole; recidivism; the problems of the prevention of crime.